daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 12:30 - 1:30 ** Panel Discussion: **
 Building and sustaining community.

 **[Khady Sall](http://gradschool.oregonstate.edu/molecular-and-cellular-biology-graduate-program/khadidiatou-sall)**: Founded a Clinton Foundation funded STEM education initiative, [SeeSD](https://www.seesd.org/), whilst in the middle of her PhD at OSU.
-She manages the program remotely.
+She manages the program in Senegal remotely from Corvalis, OR.

-**[Teon Brooks](https://twitter.com/teon_io)**: National March for Science organizing committee and super involved in the hardware hacking and open source cognitive neuroscience tools communities.
+**[Teon Brooks](https://twitter.com/teon_io)**: Mozilla Fellow for Science 2016, National March for Science organizing committee, and hardware hacker extraordinaire who is also active in the open source cognitive neuroscience community.

 **[Samantha Hindle](https://www.linkedin.com/in/samantha-hindle-a82bb689/)**: Post-doctoral fellow at UCSF and ambassador for [ASAP Bio](http://asapbio.org/).